hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 We appreciate the report.
 It's important to know what breaks out there.

 [19:29:51](#jXT2yTYBvjkZGPlxkKXSUVdOFIgFg4A3880tzDUshh8) <GiuseppeChillemi (GiuseppeChillemi)>:
 > <@planetsizecpu-557c713515522ed4b3e1de1b:gitter.im> Yes, it's clearly my mistake.
-I think paren evaluation on path is to be removed, so I'm anxiously waiting for it in each new build, I don't know why Ì†ΩÌ∏Ç
+I think paren evaluation on path is to be removed, so I'm anxiously waiting for it in each new build, I don't know why üòÇ

 I hope it will never happen,  Red would become more convoluted and non coincise.GiuseppeChillemi (GiuseppeChillemi):

 [19:30:09](#-WktA_fXIN69TyLzNrjlZKPX5pWi8X2xRiVVRHMQDg4) <GiuseppeChillemi (GiuseppeChillemi)>:
 > <@planetsizecpu-557c713515522ed4b3e1de1b:gitter.im> Yes, it's clearly my mistake.
-I think paren evaluation on path is to be removed, so I'm anxiously waiting for it in each new build, I don't know why Ì†ΩÌ∏Ç
+I think paren evaluation on path is to be removed, so I'm anxiously waiting for it in each new build, I don't know why üòÇ

  * I hope it will never happen,  Red would become more convoluted and non concise.